Northampton art gallery and vintage shop undergoes makeover as owners relaunch the business

 15 Collingwood in Abington is dedicated to supporting local artists and makers, as well as stocking vintage furniture.

-As pandemic restrictions are lifted, owners Rocco Catalano and Peter Daniels, have given the shop a new look, including a new logo, shop front and website to ‘breathe some new life’ into the business.
+As pandemic restrictions are lifted, owner Rocco Catalano, has given the shop a new look, including a new logo, shop front and website to ‘breathe some new life’ into the business.

 Although the interior remains the same, the outside of the shop has been given a contemporary makeover based around the mid-century geometric design that the owners love.